 Thurso to Strathy transfer

 Holborn Head and Scrabster (6.75 miles / 11 km) – morning walk before transfer

 Begin the day with a morning visit to the picturesque harbour at Scrabster and onward walk out to Holborn Head before returning to Thurso for private transfer in the afternoon to Strathy.

 Strathy Point (5 miles / 8 km) – afternoon or evening

-On arrival at Strathy, take a late afternoon or evening walk out to Strathy Point that projects sharply out from the central section of Scotland’s northern coastline.
-An undemanding but interest walk over flat terrain with Strathy Lighthouse to make the end point before returning on the same path.
+On arrival at Strathy, take a late afternoon or early evening walk out to Strathy Point that projects sharply out from the central section of Scotland’s northern coastline.
+An undemanding but interesting walk over flat terrain with Strathy Lighthouse to mark the destination before returning on the same path.
 Some excellent coastal views including a dramatic arch, it is also a great place to watch for cetaceans, with whales and dolphins frequently seen in the summer months.

 Strathy to Bettyhill transfer

 Ard Mòr Circuit (3 miles / 5 km) – morning

 Morning transfer to Bettyhill with time before lunch to walk around Àrd Mòr, a high peninsula north of Bettyhill Village.
 The route offers an elevated walk over the rough and pathless landscape however it gives superb coastal views.
 Take the back road in Bettyhill, signed for the Pier, and then turn right off it onto a track – signed for Àrd Mòr viewpoint.
 Just beyond a lochan as the road bends left.
 A short distance along the track there is a large parking area off to the left side.
 Begin the walk here and follow the track which leads down to some picnic tables and a memorial overlooking Farr Bay.